-A short user’s guide to the Common Works Programme 2016-17
+A short user’s guide to the Common Works Programmes

-The PDF of the Common Works Programme (CWP) tells you which authority or organisation is doing works, and in which districts and parishes.
-Each scheme has been given a code (for example, EA07), and the map uses that code to help indicate a scheme’s location (EA07 is an Environment Agency investigation at Roadwater in the parish of Old Cleeve in West Somerset).
+PDFs of a Common Works Programme (CWP) tell you which authority or organisation is doing works, and in which districts and parishes.
+Each scheme has been given a code (for example, EA07 in 2016-17), and the map uses that code to help indicate a scheme’s location (EA07 in 2016-17 is an Environment Agency investigation at Roadwater in the parish of Old Cleeve in West Somerset).

 All projects in the CWP are funded through the different organisations’ existing budgets, but money flows into those budgets from various sources.